Physical Neural Cellular Automata for 2D Shape Classification: RESULTS

 \subsection{Inherent Robustness}

 Furthermore, we carried out experiments in both simulation and hardware to demonstrate inherent robustness present as a results of this type of self-classification.
-In particular, we test whether the neural cellular automata is able to determine the correct class of shape (i.e., the correct number) if the overall scale of the number was changed.
+In particular, we test whether the neural cellular automata is able to determine the correct class of shape (i.e.\ the correct number) if the overall scale of the number was changed.
 Note that the neural network is not trained explicitly for these different scales; it is only trained on the original 4$\times$5 grid shapes.
 Successfully classifying at other scales could point towards some inherent robustness in the system.

-As only 20 hardware tiles are manufactured so far, we tested only scaled down robustness in hardware (i.e.\ can the NCA successfully classify the same shapes with fewer cells, in this case on a 3$\times$4 grid) Furthermore, there were only a subset of shapes able to be scaled down -- numbers such as 2, 3, 5, 6 and 9 were not able to be reduced in size without losing their overall shape.
-Therefore, in hardware we tested scaled down versions on 0, 1, 4, 7 and 8.
-For each of these scaled down numbers/shapes the neural cellular automata were able to classify successfully (see Figure~\ref{mini} for the 1, 4 and 7 examples) despite not being trained for them.
+As only 20 hardware tiles are manufactured so far, we tested only scaled down robustness in hardware (i.e.\ can the NCA successfully classify the same shapes with fewer cells, in this case on a 3$\times$3 grid) Furthermore, we only tested on a subset of scaled-down shapes -- numbers such as 2, 3, 5, 6 and 9 would lose their overall shape when scaled to this smaller grid size.
+For each of these scaled down numbers/shapes the neural cellular automata was able to classify successfully (see Figure~\ref{mini} for the 1, 4 and 7 examples) despite not being trained for them.

 We also observed that in these scaled down scenarios, the amount of updates taken for the cellular automata to determine and agree on the shape classification was much smaller than for the original sizes.
 This is not unexpected as the amount of required communication between all the cells is also much less.